SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-action.md

 In this section, you will edit the Object Page with the SAP Fiori Tools page editor and add a custom action **Location** using the **Flexible Programming Model**.
 This custom action is to showcase the  location of the customer in a dialog using the [GeoMap](https://sapui5.hana.ondemand.com/#/api/sap.ui.vbm.GeoMap) control.

-Before you start with the next steps, please ensure the [prerequisites](./prerequisites.md) are completed.
+Before you start with the next steps, make sure the steps in [Add Controller Extension](./controller-extension.md) are completed.

 ## Edit the Object Page